Statistics Definitions > Midrange

 What is the Midrange?

 The midrange is a type of average, or mean.
-Electronic gadgets are sometimes classified as “midrange”, meaning they’re in the middle-price bracket: not cheap, but not expensive, either.
+For example, “midrange” electronic gadgets are in the middle-price bracket: not cheap, but not expensive, either.

 The formula to find the midrange = (high + low) / 2.

 Example problem: Current cell phone prices in a mobile phone store range from $40 (the cheapest) to $550 (the most expensive).
 Find the midrange.

 - Step 1: Add the lowest value to the highest: $550 + $40 = $590.

 - Step 2: Divide Step 1 by two: $590 / 2 = $295.

 The mid priced phones would be priced at around $295.

 The range is a measure of spread.
 In the cell phone example, the range would be: $550 – $40 = $510.
 The range can also mean the entire spread of numbers—for example, it could be written as $40 to $550.
 The mid-range takes it a step further and divides the range by two to find a type of average.